tyrann0us/Donation-Can/readme.txt

 Coming soon...

 == Upgrade Notice ==

+= 1.5.3 =
+Adds a whole new editor for defining widget styles and two default styles to choose from.

 = 1.5.2.1 =
 This is yet another quick bug fix release that fixes problems with adding offline donations.